Embracing the Remote Employee Trend

 Executives everywhere are taking notice.
 While the trend has proven beneficial for CEOs thus far, it does present a number of challenges for human resource departments.

-Attendance and productivity tracking is the leading obstacle for embracing this trend.
+Attendance and productivity tracking is the leading obstacle to embracing this trend.
 Tracking staff attendance can be a challenge when everyone is reporting to their desks.
-Trying to track staff attendance with employees working from home can result in never ending email exchanges, mounds of paperwork and endless headaches.
+Trying to track staff attendance with employees working from home can result in never-ending email exchanges, mounds of paperwork, and endless headaches.

 Online time clocks are the perfect solution to these challenges.
 With online employee attendance tracking, executives can embrace this trend and use remote working capabilities to their advantage without sacrificing the ability to properly manage employee attendance.
 To learn more about how employee time clock software can help your business increase productivity and cut costs, visit